uvulpos/gitea-runner-images/README.md

 ## Images

-We provide two kinds of images, "default" and "slim" (and maybe more like "full" in the future).
+We provide three kinds of images, "default", "slim" and "full".

 ### Default images

-Default images are based on `catthehacker/ubuntu:*`, and are used by default in act_runner.
+Default images are based on `catthehacker/ubuntu:act-*`, and are used by default in act_runner.
 They contain most of the tools needed to run workflows and are always recommended if your runner is not disk-space constrained.

 | Tag                                 | Base                             | Size                                                                                           |